fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 This article will first consider how to integrate [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
 We will create an app that will receive a prompt from a user via phone call and send it to a generative AI service.
 We will send the AI’s response to the user with [Vonage Messages API](https://developer.vonage.com/messages/overview).
 Let’s dive in!

-The Vonage Messages API allows you to send and receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp!
-Ready to get started?
-Let's dive in!
-Remember to check out the [Messages API documentation](https://developer.vonage.com/messages/overview) for more information.

 ## Prerequisites

-We've already developed a starter Vonage Voice application to receive a call, catch your response, and send it to a 3rd party (OpenAI).
-Users can deploy the App using Github Codespaces.
+We've already developed a starter Vonage application to receive a call, catch a user response, send it to OpenAI, and then message a WhatsApp reply.
+With the starter application, you just need to add your credentials into the .env file and deploy the app using Github Codespaces.
+Also, you can edit the starter application and experiment.
+To get started:

+To get started:
-Fork [this repository](https://github.com/Vonage-Community/tutorial-voice-messages-node-openai-integration).
+- Fork [this repository](https://github.com/Vonage-Community/tutorial-voice-messages-node-openai-integration).
 Open it in Codespaces by clicking "Create codespace on main"
+- [Vonage CLI](https://www.npmjs.com/package/@vonage/cli) - Once Node.js is installed, you can use npm install -g @vonage/cli to install it.
+This tool allows you to create and manage your Vonage applications.

 ![Create Codespace interface](/content/blog/integrate-phone-calls-and-sms-with-openai/codespaces.png)

-Alternatively, users can use their laptop or server to play with the App.
-In this case, make sure you have the following:

-* [Node.js](https://nodejs.org/en/download/) installed.
-Node.js is an open-source, cross-platform JavaScript runtime environment.
-* [Vonage CLI](https://www.npmjs.com/package/@vonage/cli) - Once Node.js is installed, you can use `npm install -g @vonage/cli` to install it.
-This tool allows you to create and manage your Vonage applications.
-* [ngrok](https://ngrok.com/) - A free account is required.
-This tool enables developers to expose a local development server to the Internet.
-See also: [Using ngrok in Rails in 2022](https://developer.vonage.com/blog/22/08/24/using-ngrok-in-rails-in-2022)
+Alternatively, you can deploy the app with [Node.js](Node.js) and [ngrok](https://ngrok.com/).

 ## Create a new Vonage app